RadioOperator/CMSIS-DAP_for_STLINK-V3MINI/README.md

 ## Further improvements:
-1. DAPLink version, need your help.
-2. General USB-DFU bootloader, support drag&drop easy update any user App, need your help.
+1. General USB-DFU bootloader, support drag&drop easy update any user App, need your help.
-3. Try using other USB library to see what happened.
+2. Try using other USB library to see what happened.
-4. Develop SPI/I2C/CAN bus, Logic analyzer/emulator functions, we have a large flash room.
+3. Develop SPI/I2C/CAN bus, Logic analyzer/emulator functions, we have a large flash room.
-5. ......
+4. ......

 ## Important Warning: